 933 F. Holidays that Fall on the Employee's Day Off 934 When a holiday falls on the employee's scheduled day off: 935 936 1.
 The Employer will provide the employee an alternate day off within the workweek or, 937 938 939 940 941 942 943 2.
 By agreement between the employee and the appointing authority or designed that an alternate holiday cannot be scheduled, the Employer will pay the employee for the number of holiday hours the employee is entitled to under the same proportional basis that their appointment bears to full-time employment For a full-time employee, this equates to a maximum of eight (8) hours of holiday pay.
 945 G. Holidays that Fall on a Saturday or Sunday 946 1.
 When a holiday falls on a Saturday, the Friday before will be the holiday.
 947 948 2.
 When a holiday falls on a Sunday, the following Monday will be the holiday.
-949 Н. Holiday that Spans Two (2) Calendar Days 950 951 The holiday for employees whose shift begins on one calendar day and ends on the next calendar day will start at the beginning of the shift that begins on the holiday.
-952 10.4 Perso nal Holidays 953 954 nployee may choose one (1) workday as a personal holiday as per RCW 1.16.050 g each calendar year.
+949 H. Holiday that Spans Two (2) Calendar Days 950 951 The holiday for employees whose shift begins on one calendar day and ends on the next calendar day will start at the beginning of the shift that begins on the holiday.
+952 10.4 Perso onal Holidays 953 954 mployee may choose one (1) workday as a personal holiday as per RCW 1.16.050 g each calendar year.
 955 956 957 A. An employee who is scheduled to work less than six (6) continuous months over a period covering two (2) calendar years will receive only one (1) personal holiday during this period.
 958 959 B. The Employer will release the employee from work on the day selected as the personal holiday if: 960 961 962 1.
 The employee has given at least ten (10) calendar days' written notice to the supervisor.
 However, the supervisor has the discretion to allow a shorter notice period.
 963 964 2.
 The number of employees choosing a specific day off allows an Employee to continue its work efficiently and not incur overtime.

-C. Personal holidays may not be carried over to the next calendar year except when an 965 eligible employee's request to take their personal holiday has been denied or 966 canceled.
+Page 29 of 134 C. Personal holidays may not be carried over to the next calendar year except when an 965 eligible employee's request to take their personal holiday has been denied or 966 canceled.
 The employee will attempt to reschedule their personal holiday during 967 the balance of the calendar year.
 If the employee is unable to reschedule the day, 968 it will be carried over to the next calendar year.
-969 Employers may adopt eligibility policies to determine which requests for particular 970 D. dates will be granted if all requests cannot be granted.
+969 970 D. Employers may adopt eligibility policies to determine which requests for particular dates will be granted if all requests cannot be granted.
 971 E. The pay for an employee's personal holiday is equivalent to the employee's work 972 shift on the day selected for the personal holiday absence.
-973 F. 974 Part or all of a personal holiday may be donated to another employee for shared leave as provided in RCW 41.04.665.
+973 974 F. Part or all of a personal holiday may be donated to another employee for shared leave as provided in RCW 41.04.665.
 When donating a personal holiday for shared 975 leave, a personal holiday for a full-time employee is eight (8) hours and a personal 976 holiday for a less than full-time employee is pro-rated.
-Any remaining portions of absence, not to exceed the work shift on the day of the absence.

-G. Part or all of a personal holiday may be used for:

-1. The care of family members as required by the Family Care Act, WAC 296-130;
+Any remaining portions of 977 a personal holiday or any portion returned to the employee must be taken as one (1) 978 absence, not to exceed the work shift on the day of the absence.
+979 G. Part or all of a personal holiday may be used for: 980 1.
+The care of family members as required by the Family Care Act, WAC 296-981 982 130; 2.
+983